-- In the recovery area you will be observed for 30 minutes as you might feel a little drowsy and sleepy. - You will also be offered light refreshments and after this you can go home.
+- In the recovery area, we will observe you for 30 minutes as you might feel a little drowsy and sleepy. - You will also be offered light refreshments and after this you can go home.

 What do I need to do when I go home?